x3419/ShareShooter/readme.md

 - w
 		- Show only the writable shares and then exit.
 - s
-		- Specify a specific share to search.
+		- Specify a single share to search.

 - Default
 		- Search all writable shares.